Skip to main content

 I. USE ARCHES ONLY AS DIRECT STEPS

-A staircase must make a direct path from the Ground Map to the Decoration Brick.
+A staircase must make a direct path from the Ground Map to the Decoration Element.
 Every arch you place must be a direct step up toward the end of your staircase.

-Therefore a player cannot place arches as supporting bricks branching off from the direct path.
+Therefore a player cannot place arches as supporting elements branching off from the direct path.

 A staircase must not loop back on itself.